 The fuel system may be under pressure.
-If the fuel filler cap is venting vapor or if you hear a hissing sound, wait until it stops before completely removing the fuel filler cap.
+Remove fuel filler cap slowly.
 Otherwise, fuel may spray out and injure you or others.

 If you do not use the proper fuel filler cap, excessive vacuum in the fuel tank may damage the fuel system or cause the fuel cap to disengage in a collision, which may result in possible personal injury.